Paul O'Grady: 2012–2023: Animal shows, Blind Date, and final works

 In 2013, ITV revived The Paul O'Grady Show.
 In November, O'Grady suffered an angina attack and underwent further heart surgery.

 In 2013, O'Grady guest starred as cancer patient Tim Connor in three episodes of the BBC medical drama Holby City.
 On 31 October 2013, O'Grady recorded a non-broadcast pilot for a BBC One sitcom called Led Astray, starring alongside Cilla Black.
 The show was not commissioned for a full series due to the pair's busy schedules.
 In 2013, O'Grady presented two-part BBC documentary series Paul O'Grady's Working Britain, which was nominated for a National Television Award in January 2014.
 On 16 October 2013, O'Grady presented The One and Only Cilla Black, a 90-minute ITV special celebrating Cilla Black's 50 years in show business.
 The show was later repeated shortly after Cilla Black's death in August 2015, with O'Grady presenting a short tribute to her to introduce the show.

-A first series of Paul O'Grady's Animal Orphans screened in 2014, with O'Grady traveling to see wildlife in Africa; a second series followed in 2015 and a third in 2016.
-The first series averaged 3.29 million viewers whilst the second averaged 2.75 million.
+The first series of Paul O'Grady's Animal Orphans screened in 2014, with O'Grady travelling to see wildlife in Africa; a second series followed in 2015 and a third in 2016.
+The first series averaged 3.29 million viewers while the second averaged 2.75 million.
 In 2014, he appeared in a Gogglebox special for Stand Up to Cancer.
-In December 2014, O'Grady appeared as Santa Claus in a short Birds of a Feather sketch for ITV's Text Santa appeal, and in ITV's documentary Rita & Me celebrating Barbara Knox's fifty years as the character Rita Tanner in Coronation Street.
+In December 2014, O'Grady appeared in ITV's documentary Rita & Me celebrating Barbara Knox's fifty years as the character Rita Tanner in Coronation Street.

 In September 2015, O'Grady's fourth book Open the Cage, Murphy!: Further Savage Adventures was released.
 In 2015, O'Grady presented Bob Monkhouse: The Million Joke Man, a three-part factual series for Gold, exploring the life of comedian and presenter Bob Monkhouse.
 In December 2015, O'Grady appeared in Our Cilla, a one-off programme about the life of Cilla Black.
 2016 saw O'Grady present Paul O'Grady: The Sally Army & Me, a documentary series on The Salvation Army for BBC One.
 That year, he also presented a Channel 4 documentary, Paul O'Grady's 100 Years of Movie Musicals, and another for ITV, Paul O'Grady's Favourite Fairy Tales.
 That same evening he appeared on ITV in Hilda Ogden's Last Ta-ra, which was a tribute to the late Coronation Street actress Jean Alexander.